LaoMaoBoss/ComfyUI-WBLESS/README.md

 ><img width="3303" height="1224" alt="workflow (1)" src="https://github.com/user-attachments/assets/8c286089-8346-47e1-94a4-f757997d0e9a" />
 >
 > </details>
-### Area Based Scale
+### Area Based Scale (Size)
-> Smart scale the area of input group A with reference to the area of input group B.
+> Smart scale the area of input group A with reference to input group B, based on size.
 > <details>
 > <summary>See More Information</summary>
 >